 If your c-section experience is anything like my two were, you’ll be allowed to shower by the second day.

-You’ll have to (gently) pat your incision area dry with a towel while you’re still at the hospital, but once you’re home, try using your hair dryer on the coldest setting to dry the area.
-This works soo much better than the towel method!
+Once you’re home, try using your hair dryer on the coldest setting to dry the area.
+This works so much better than the towel method!

 It’s not recommended to put anything directly on your incision until after you’ve been cleared by your doctor at your 6 week postpartum checkup.